 You can even contact an affiliate to have an overall review of your budget and finances.

-Unique among NFCC affiliates is a group called Clearpoint.
-This non-profit credit counseling organization take a special interest in returning members of our military who are transitioning back into civilian life after service.
+Unique among NFCC affiliates is a group called Money Management International (MMI).
+This non-profit credit counseling organization takes a special interest in returning members of our military who are transitioning back into civilian life after service.

-The Clearpoint ReConnect program gives military members and their families access to certified military counselors who can help you create a family budget, start a debt management plan, become a homeowner, avoid foreclosure or just get your finances in order.
+The Military Reconnect program gives military members and their families access to certified military counselors who can help you create a family budget, start a debt management plan, become a homeowner, avoid foreclosure or just get your finances in order.

-As with all services from NFCC affiliates, Clearpoint ReConnect does what it does either for free or at very low cost.
+As with all services from NFCC affiliates, Military Reconnect does what it does either for free or at a very low cost.

 The NFCC makes contact easy.
 Just visit them online at NFCC.org or call 800-388-2227 today!